LucasJoh/LucasJoh.github.io/_pages/HandballMeta.md

 toc:
   sidebar: left
 ---
+If needed, click on the images to display them correctly.

 # Motivation
 The aim of this project is to introduce data-driven analysis as an additional tool for developing young athletes and to make it accessible to ambitious teams that may not have a professional infrastructure.
 This initiative is not focused on using statistics to maximize a team’s success in individual games.
 Instead, it aims to help players and their coaches to evaluate their long-term development independent of match-day results.
 While there is a solid scientific foundation for developing attributes like strength, speed, and endurance, there remains, to my knowledge, limited understanding of which measurable data points can reliably predict a young player’s eventual performance level, and which metrics are less relevant.
 Even when there are clear developmental goals for certain skills, we often lack effective ways to verify them or at least do not know how to verify them.
 Let me make this clear with the following example.